NFL on Westwood One Sports: 2020 adjustments

-As mentioned above, the Sunday NFL broadcasts have been affected due to the COVID-19 pandemic and the move of Kevin Kugler to Fox television for the season.
-Thus, Westwood One is employing a different arrangement that will feature different broadcasters from week to week based on geography.
+As mentioned above, the Sunday NFL broadcasts had been affected due to the COVID-19 pandemic and the move of Kevin Kugler to Fox television for the season.
+Thus, Westwood One employed a different arrangement that will feature different broadcasters from week to week based on geography.
 This arrangement was then extended to Monday and Thursday night broadcasts for select games.